aredridel/design-for-retry/slides.md

 ---

 # Ever lose an email because you've been logged out?

 ^ Now, a lot of systems try to avoid this by saving your work periodically.

 ---

+# Latency + Mutable state = Distributed system

+## CAP Theorem Applies!

+^ It turns out that in any system with latency and mutable state, we're working with a distributed system.
+This means that our users and their devices are involved.
+And with a distributed system, CAP applies!

+---

+# C = Consistency

+If there's state that one part knows of that another doesn't?
+That's inconsistency.

+---

+# Job queues are controlled inconsistency.

+^ "This part of the change hasn't happened yet"

+---